-- The scribe cannot influence the student's response in any way. - The scribe cannot give the student specific directions, clues, or prompts; e.g., "First, set the equations equal to one another;" or "Make sure that the equation is set equal to zero." - The scribe cannot tell the student if his/her answer is correct or incorrect. - The scribe cannot answer a student's questions related to the content; e.g., "Is this the right way to set up the problem?"
-Or "Can you tell me what this word means?" - The scribe cannot alert the student to mistakes he/she made during testing.
+- The scribe cannot influence the student's response in any way. - The scribe cannot give the student specific directions, clues, or prompts; e.g., "First, set the equations equal to one another;" or "Make sure that the equation is set equal to zero." - The scribe cannot tell the student if their answer is correct or incorrect. - The scribe cannot answer a student's questions related to the content; e.g., "Is this the right way to set up the problem?"
+Or "Can you tell me what this word means?" - The scribe cannot alert the student to mistakes they made during testing.

-Special Considerations When Scribing for a Student Who Uses Sign Language or Cued Speech descriptive information about a noun or verb such as location and kind.
+Special Considerations When Scribing for a Student Who Uses Sign Language or Cued Speech

 - The scribe for a student who signs their responses must be fluent in ASL, signed English, or other sign systems the student uses. - When responses are dictated by a student using American Sign Language (or other signed system), the scribe may ask clarifying questions regarding the use of classifiers.
-Classifiers give white house.")
+Classifiers give